RedPillAnalytics/checkmate-docs/README.md

 ### Settings

-Infa Home:‘name project as you wish’
+Infa Home: ‘name project as you wish’
 Installation Type: Client (or specified)
-Source Base:‘directory where you cloned git repo’
+Source Base: ‘directory where you cloned git repo’
 Repo Name: INFA_REPO_RPA (or as specified)
 Domain: DOMAIN_RPA (or as specified)
 Checkmate Version: 1.0.0 (only current available version)
 Admin: 'admin'
 Admin Password: 'password'

 ### Preferences